blainehansen/macro-ts/README.md

 ## Quickstart

 You can quickly run or check code without a project configuration file.
-This method is appropriate for rapid prototyping or experimentation, will use the `anywhere` compilation environment, and will try to load macros from a `.macros.ts` file in the current working directory.
+This method is appropriate for rapid prototyping or experimentation, will use the `anywhere` compilation environment, and will optionally attempt to to load macros from a `.macros.ts` file in the current working directory.

 ```bash
 npx macro-ts run someScript.ts